Browse Frequently Asked Questions about iWomen and Women in the Fire & Emergency Services, select a topic below to get started.

 In the U.S., around 6,200 women currently work as full-time, career firefighters and officers.
 Several hundred hold the rank of lieutenant or captain, and about 150 are district chiefs, battalion chiefs, division chiefs, or assistant chiefs.
 [All of these numbers increase every year; for the most recent available statistics and a state-by state breakdown of the numbers, see our Status Report].
 While accurate figures on volunteer firefighters are difficult to obtain, it can be estimated that 35-40,000 women are in the volunteer fire service in the U.S.

 Women are firefighters outside the U.S. as well.
-The most significant numbers are to be found in Great Britain, where more than 200 women are wholetime (career) firefighters and approximately 200 others serve in a retained (volunteer) capacity.
+The most significant numbers are to be found in Great Britain, where more than 200 women are full time (career) firefighters and approximately 200 others serve in a retained (volunteer) capacity.
 Women firefighters can also be found in Canada, Australia, New Zealand, Japan, Germany, France, the Netherlands, South Africa, Ghana, Panama, Costa Rica, Trinidad and Tobago, Chile, and Brazil.

 A total of 98 fire service women are known to have died in the line of duty, including 23 British firewomen killed by enemy action in World War II.
-See our honor roll for more information.

 The main obstacles to women’s full participation in firefighting can be summarized as follows: